adamsilver/fdpb/07-a-filter-form.md

 I asked Dave if he would use the same approach in future.

 > Not necessarily.
 I wouldn't start with this approach.
-If a site doesn't have a million ads [like Gumtree does], we'd have better luck drawing attention to the submit button.
+If a site doesn't have a lot of ads [like Gumtree does], we'd have better luck drawing attention to the submit button.

 ## Summary